Block learning

 By delivering teaching in focused blocks, this approach supports a better balance between study and life.
 This helps you achieve your goals more effectively.

-Block learning lets you focus on one subject at a time with a simple, reliable timetable.
+Block learning lets you focus on one or two subjects at a time with a simple, reliable timetable.
 This helps you dive deeper into your studies while balancing university life and other commitments.

 You’ll still experience a wide range of teaching, such as lectures, seminars, workshops and practical sessions - depending on your course.
 Assessments will be scheduled during the block and may be spread out or take place at the end of the block.

-With block learning, your contact time is delivered over three set days each week, for up to six hours per day.
-But you’re still expected to study independently outside your scheduled teaching days - usually around 40 hours a week in total.
+With block learning, your timetabled sessions will typically take place over three set days each week, for up to six hours per day.
+But you’re still expected to study independently outside your scheduled teaching days - usually around 40 hours a week in total for full-time study.

 All assessments are completed within the block and scheduled on the same days that your teaching take place.
 This means you won't need to come in on extra days just for assessments.
 Depending on the module, assessments may happen continuously or scheduled at specific points during the block.